paaherre/homebanking/README.md

 ***

-In order to improve your visit, here you go 2 accounts to make some tests:
+In order to improve your visit, here you have 2 accounts to make some tests:

 Client:
 user: melba@mindhub.com